sjwild/sjwild.github.io/_posts/2021-08-07-state-space-vote-intention.markdown

 ![alt text](https://github.com/sjwild/sjwild.github.io/raw/main/assets/2021-08-07-state-space-voter-intention/LPC_house_effects_2015_2019.png "House effects for polling firms estimating the vote share of the Liberal Party of Canada, 2015 - 2019.")

 That's the simple model.
 But to forecast in a multi-party system, we need to account for the fact that a party's change in support one day is correlated with the changes in support for the other parties.
+And, importantly, we need to extend the time frame beyond one election.
 That will be the subject of my next post.